ToolmanP/Thoughtcrime/pages/AppSystem.md

 - The Graph Databases are generally built for use with transactional systems.
 - It comes with a storage engine and underlying engine.
 - RDMS/NoSQL Lacks  multi-level relationship support.
 It can only rely on excessive joins if one wants to maintain a bunch of relationships between different models.
 We must switch to the graph database.
 - Graph Nodes are labeled with properties and constructed by edges of relationships.
 Unlike RDMS, which only supports the general relationship between tables and tables.
+RDMS's strict structured schema model can not describe this kind of relationship model.
+They are constucted virtually by joining.
+- Graph Database if we want a chain of nodes on certain relationship, this is easily supported and costs way less resources than traditional RDMS (Joining requires a lot system resources and time)
+- ### Storage Model
+- Neo4j partitions the graph into subgraphs and store them in different files.
+- Nodes and Relationships are segregated and strictly partitioned.
+Attributes are stored in double linked list.
 - ## InfluxDB
 - ## TSDB
 - ## VectorDB